1970 Plymouth Superbird

 For the record, it's better for a vintage muscle car to grow up and live in a dry climate like Missouri.
 There isn’t even a smidge of rust on the bottom of the car.
 The pans and trunk returns look almost new.

 We're doubtful that there is another Superbird this good anywhere on the planet that is unrestored.
-If this one ever hits the for-sale market, the price will be around that ¼ million dollar mark.

 *We highly recommend each car is inspected by a third party prior to purchase.